Analysis: China's ailing bad debt market cries for change

 These losses lurk in the system unaccounted for, tarring banks’ and China’s fiscal health, and frustrating those such as Rodman who say Beijing quashed the bad debt market by refusing to sell dud loans openly to protect state firms from creditors.

-“I’ve gone to Europe because I recognize that China is never going to come honest and play fair with its non-performing loans,” said Rodman, who runs his own investment firm Global Distressed Solutions after working for auditor KPMG for 37 years.
+“I’ve gone to Europe because I recognize that China is never going to come honest and play fair with its non-performing loans,” said Rodman, who runs his own investment firm Global Distressed Solutions after working for auditor Ernst & Young for 37 years.

 “China should have a real process (when selling bad debt)where it lets accountants, regulators and rating agencies in, which they don’t do.”